robrushton/Hypothetical-OS/README.md

 ![alt text](http://i.imgur.com/RBblWzK.jpg "Program Output")

 The program will display the the state of the jobs for every tick of the cores.
-The output files will be saved to the directory the program was ran in.
+The output files will be saved to the directory the program was executed in.

 ##Acknowledgements